dhh1128/canonical-quoted-text/README.md

 5. Replace `U+2044 FRACTION SLASH` with `/`.
 6. Replace `U+0022`, `U+00AB`, `U+00BB`, `U+2018`, `U+2019`, `U+201C`, `U+201D`, `U+2039`, `U+203A`, and `U+3008`–`U+300D` with ASCII apostrophe `'` (`U+0027`).
 7. Apply the autocorrect tables below, longest source first when one source prefixes another.
-8. Attach punctuation to the side it binds to, by removing an ASCII space when either:
-    - the scalar immediately **after** it has Unicode 17 General Category `Pe` or `Pf`, or the Unicode 17 `Terminal_Punctuation` property — punctuation that closes or ends what precedes it, and so binds leftward; or
-    - the scalar immediately **before** it has General Category `Ps` or `Pi` — punctuation that opens what follows it, and so binds rightward.
+8. Remove an ASCII space if the scalar after it has General Category `Pe` or `Pf`, or has the Unicode 17 `Terminal_Punctuation` property.
+Also remove it if the scalar before it has General Category `Ps` or `Pi`.
+Punctuation that closes or ends a phrase binds to its left; punctuation that opens one binds to its right.

-    No space is removed on the other side of such a scalar, and none is removed around any other punctuation. `Pd` dashes, `Pc` connectors, the solidus, and the ASCII apostrophe therefore keep their spacing.
-The apostrophe needs no exception: `Terminal_Punctuation` does not include it, which matters because step 6 above has already folded every quote character onto it and destroyed the distinction between an opening and a closing quote.
+    No space is removed on the other side, or around any other punctuation, so `Pd` dashes, `Pc` connectors, the solidus, and the ASCII apostrophe keep their spacing.
+The apostrophe needs no exception of its own, because `Terminal_Punctuation` omits it; step 6 above has already folded every quote onto it and lost the difference between an opening and a closing one.

-    The `Terminal_Punctuation` members below ASCII 128 are exactly `!`, `,`, `.`, `:`, `;` and `?`.
+    Below ASCII 128 the property holds exactly `!`, `,`, `.`, `:`, `;`, and `?`.
 The complete Unicode 17 set is:

     ```text
     U+0021  U+002C  U+002E  U+003A..U+003B  U+003F  U+037E  U+0387  U+0589